Max Dumesny: Sedan Racing

-Max Dumesny, his longtime backer John Sidney along with longtime (and current) major sponsor Valvoline (sponsorship secured in 1988) branched out in other forms of motorsport in the early 1990s when Max drove a JSR (John Sidney Racing) prepared Oldsmobile Cutlass in the Australian NASCAR Championship, winning the 1992/93 national championship.
-Max would remain competitive in NASCAR, later switching to drive a Chevrolet Monte Carlo.
+Dumesny, his longtime backer John Sidney along with longtime (and current) major sponsor Valvoline (sponsorship secured in 1988) branched out in other forms of motorsport in the early 1990s when Max drove a JSR (John Sidney Racing) prepared Oldsmobile Cutlass in the Australian NASCAR Championship, winning the 1992/93 national championship.
+Dumesny would remain competitive in NASCAR, later switching to drive a Chevrolet Monte Carlo.
 In 2002, he co-drove with Jamie Whincup at the 2002 Queensland 500.

 Dumesny also raced a JSR prepared Ford Falcon in the 1996 Australian Touring Car Championship.
 Dumesny finished the championship in 16th place and also raced the Falcon to 12th place in the 1996 AMP Bathurst 1000 partnered with Kerry Baily from Tasmania.